Amended As Of September 20, 2023

 Uniform Motion Calendar

-Uniform Motion Calendar in Division “AN” is scheduled for every Tuesday, Wednesday and Thursday of every week, exclusive of legal holidays and the Court’s suspension dates.
+Uniform Motion Calendar in Division "AN" is scheduled for every Tuesday, Wednesday and Thursday of every week, exclusive of legal holidays and the court's suspension dates.
+UMC hearings must be non-evidentiary in nature and can be heard in approximately 5-10 minutes.
+Matters that do not fit the requirement may not be heard and ultimately be removed from the calendar.
 UMC begins promptly at 8:30 a.m. and will continue until 9:30 a.m.
+The court has increased the number of available slots on the system to allow for additional attention to non-evidentiary matter(s) that may be heard in the allotted time.
+Only the court may permit 15 minute hearing slots at Uniform Motion Calendar or at Case Management Conference (15-minute time slots will NOT be made available on the online scheduling system).
+Adding additional matters onto a full UMC is NOT permitted unless otherwise instructed by the court.
 All UMC hearings are conducted remotely using zoom technology, unless litigants agree that in person appearance is necessary.
-A link to the zoom Meeting for Division “AN” MUST be included within the Notice Setting UMC Hearing.
+A link to the zoom Meeting for Division "AN" MUST be included within the Notice Setting UMC Hearing.

 The following matters SHALL NOT be noticed for UMC, but MUST be specially set for hearing: